FluidSynth/fluidsynth/README.md

 Sound (and music) was considered a very important part of the game.
 In addition, users had to be able to extend the game with their own sounds and images.
-Johnathan Lee proposed to use the Soundfont standard combined with an intelligent use of midifiles.
+Johnathan Lee proposed to use the Soundfont standard combined with intelligent use of midifiles.
 The arguments
 were:

-- Wave table synthesis is low on CPU usage, it is intuitive and it can produce rich sounds
+- Wavetable synthesis is low on CPU usage, it is intuitive and it can produce rich sounds

 - Hardware acceleration is possible if the user owns a Soundfont